universal-meaning-map/ipld-mindmap-old-readme/README.md

 Which means that we need to be able to break in down into smaller subsets/pieces.
 The atomic piece of a mindmap is a node.

+A node is nothing but a set of `relations` around a concept/content/idea.
+We call this "concept" `origin`.
+So the `origin` is the data that represents where the `relations` are coming form.

+These relations are towards another piece of data.
+From the `node` perspective, we call these data `targets`

-**This implies that each node needs to contain and describe the relationships with all the other nodes it is interested, because if broken apart, it will loose information it cares about.**
+**This implies that each `node` needs to contain and describe the `relations` with all the other `targets` it is interested, because if broken apart, it will loose information it cares about.**

-In other words, relationships come out of the current node, never in (at least from the nodes perspective).
-If that was the case we will have a duplicated source of truth (the relationship from the incoming node and the relationship from the current node).
-This does not mean that the relatshionship can't represent a direction.
+In other words, `relations` come out of the `origin`, **never** in (at least from the `origin` perspective).
+If that was the case we will have a duplicated source of truth (the `relation` from the incoming `origin` and the `relation` from the current `origin`).
+This does not mean that the relation can't represent an incoming direction.

 It makes a node behave selfishly, which is the logical behaviour in a distributed system.